Sonali Kulkarni: Breakthrough and commercial setback (2000–2008)

-Unconventional roles and critical acclaim
+Unconventional roles and critical acclaim (2009–2013)

 Kulkarni had eight releases in 2009, the first of which was Gajendra Ahire's Gulmohar, in which she portrayed a devoted and supportive wife.
 Gabhricha Paus, written and directed by Satish Manwar, was her next release.
 The film depicts the suicides of cotton farmers in Maharashtra's Vidarbha area.
 Gabhricha Paus was highly appreciated at the Rotterdam International Film Festival and it became the only Indian film to get a distribution prize of 15,000 Euros from the Hubert Bals Fund.
 Following its premiere, it was chosen for several film festivals, including the Vancouver International Film Festival, the Durban International Film Festival, the Goa Marathi Film Festival, and the Kolhapur International Film Festival.
 She next played an Indian television star newsreader in Delhi in the highly praised Mohandas, a nightmarish drama of identity theft that culminates into a humiliating betrayal of governmental corruption and conspiracy.
 The film got nominations at both the South Asian International Film Festival and the Fribourg International Film Festival.
 Later, she co-starred alongside Milind Soman in the short story Aushadh Ghenara Manus in the anthology film Gandha, a combination of three separate stories linked by the common component of the human sense of smell.
 Well Done, Abba, Love Khichdi, and Shadow are among her other films from the year.

 In 2010, she appeared in films such as Ringa Ringa and The Camp.
 In 2011, Kulkarni earned her second nomination for an IIFA award for her performance in Rohit Shetty's Singham as an honest inspector's wife seeking justice for her husband's suicide.
 Komal Nahta of Koimoi found her "excellently restrained."
 Next, her role in Deool as Vahini, a simple woman with a strong faith in God and a commitment to her family, was a box-office blockbuster.
 The romantic thriller Pratibimb, starring Ankush Chaudhari, was her last release of the year.
 She was pregnant at the time of the shoot.
 She won the Zee Chitra Gaurav Puraskar for Best Actress for the film.

 In 2013, she worked with debutant director Nikhil Mahajan in the thriller Pune 52, as the frustrated wife of an unsuccessful man.
 The film was a commercial hit.
-Then she reprised the role of Sharmila Tagore from the original in Konkanastha, a remake of director Mahesh Majrekar's own film Viruddh.
+Then she reprised the role of Sharmila Tagore from the original in Konkanastha, a remake of director Mahesh Manjrekar's own film Viruddh.
 Her last release was the Gujarati film, The Good Road.
 It was selected as the Indian entry for the Best Foreign Language Film at the 86th Academy Awards, becoming the first Gujarati film ever selected.